Baseline Surface Radiation Network (BSRN)

 Please read the BSRN data release guidelines before using any data and make sure to properly cite the BSRN.

-The station-to-archive files can be parsed and downloaded using the pvlib-python library, specifically the get_bsrn function.
+The station-to-archive files can be parsed and downloaded using the pvlib-python library, specifically the pvlib.iotools.get_bsrn function.
+If you use the pvlib iotools for published work, please cite Jensen et al. (2023) which provides additional background information.
 An example of how to use pvlib to download two months of data from the Cabauw (CAB) station is shown below:

 import pvlib